Aakash-Nautiyal/JWT-Authentication-using-Spring-Boot-/README.md

-# Spring Boot JWT Authentication Example
+# Spring Boot JWT Authentication

 This project demonstrates JWT (JSON Web Token) authentication in a Spring Boot application.
 It includes secure user login, token generation, and validation using JWT tokens.